joshmalina/downtowndharma/README.md

 ## Listserv Signup

-Our list serv is currently how most folks find out about what's happening each week at Downtown Dharma, as well as our book club, and other information.
+Our listserv is currently how most folks find out about what's happening each week at Downtown Dharma, as well as our book club, and other information.
 To sign up, complete the following two steps:

 1. Send an email to [downtowndharma+subscribe@googlegroups.com](mailto:downtowndharma+subscribe@googlegroups.com).
 You will receive a response like this: